Kinston Indians: Carolina League

 Former airline pilot Ray Kuhlman brought minor league baseball back to Kinston by investing in a Carolina League franchise in the late seventies.
-The renamed Kinston Eagles flew unaffiliated their first season back in the circuit in 1978.
-By the next campaign, they were associated with the Toronto Blue Jays.
-Toronto stayed with Kinston for seven years, and the team eventually took on the Blue Jay name.
+The renamed Kinston Eagles flew unaffiliated in their first season back in the circuit in 1978.
+By the next campaign, they were associated with the Toronto Blue Jays, which remained with Kinston for seven years where the team eventually took on the Blue Jays name in 1979.
 Kinston did not win any championships during the Blue Jays years.
-Kuhlman and his wife ran the team themselves and saw steady annual increases in attendance each year.
-The couple brought a string of marketing ideas to the team that have taken hold and remain to this day.
-These include increasing promotional days, fireworks displays, the introduction of Kinston baseball cards, an increase in branded souvenir merchandise, the establishment of the Kinston Professional Baseball Hall of Fame, and the hiring of a team mascot.
-Another fan attraction was a collection of future major league stars including Tony Fernández, Fred McGriff and Cecil Fielder.
+Kuhlman and his wife, Ruth, ran the team themselves and saw steady annual increases in attendance each season.
+The couple brought in a string of successful marketing ideas for the team which took hold and remained to this day.
+These included increasing promotional days, fireworks displays, the introduction of yearly Kinston baseball cards, an increase in branded souvenir merchandise, the establishment of the Kinston Professional Baseball Hall of Fame, and the hiring of a team mascot.
+Another fan attraction was a collection of future major league stars including Pat Borders, Tony Fernández, Cecil Fielder, Nelson Liriano, Fred McGriff and David Wells.

 Following the 1985 season, the Blue Jays dropped Kinston as a franchise, and professional baseball in the city seemed to be in doubt once again.
 There was talk of moving the franchise to Charles County, Maryland, but the city remained in the Carolina League with an independent ball club that took on the Eagles name.
 1986 proved to be disappointing in the standings and at the gate, and talk of a move was renewed, but ownership secured an affiliation with the Cleveland Indians during the off season.
 For twenty-five years, Cleveland and the KTribe, as they came to be known, enjoyed a successful partnership which produced seventeen playoff appearances and five Carolina League championships (1988, 1991, 1995, 2004 and 2006).
 The value of the team has risen along with its onfield success.
 In 1983, Kuhlman sold the team for $100,000.
-The franchise was sold again in 1985 for $225,000, and changed hands again in 1989 for $750,000.
+The franchise was sold again in 1985 for $225,000, then changed hands again in 1989 for $750,000.
 The team's value in 1992 was estimated at $1.5 million.